-We understand you may have a service requirement for your spring quarter classes or wish to volunteer in the community.
-On this page, we will list service opportunities that can be done virtually or that can be engaged with social distancing.
-We will be doing our best to provide in-person and virtual service opportunities and other community engagement opportunities throughout the academic year.
-Please check this website frequently to stay updated or go to the Edmonds College events calendar and check the Service Learning checkbox for additional opportunities.
+We understand you may have a service requirement for your Fall Quarter classes or wish to volunteer in the community.
+On this page, we will list service learning opportunities that can be done in-person or virtually.
+Please check this website frequently to stay updated or go to the Edmonds College events calendar and check the Service Learning checkbox for our current schedule.